 Artificial Intelligence Powers Fast—and Predictive—Customer Service

-Though 3D Systems didn’t necessarily set out to find an artificial intelligence-powered customer service solution, it quickly became apparent that AI’s diagnostic and predictive capabilities would provide the best option for the company’s speed and reliability of service needs, Mark Hessinger, 3D Systems vice president of global customer service, explains.
-And that’s how 3D Systems came across Acquant.io.
+Though 3D Systems didn’t necessarily set out to find an artificial intelligence-powered customer service solution, it quickly became apparent that AI’s diagnostic and predictive capabilities would provide the best option for the company’s speed and reliability of service needs, Mark Hessinger, 3D Systems vice president of global customer service, explained at ServiceMax’s annual Maximize conference.
+And that’s how 3D Systems came across Aquant.io.
 “We were just looking for a way to provide better service.
-With Acquant.io and with ServiceMax, we were able to do that,” he says.
+With Aquant.io and with ServiceMax, we were able to do that,” he said.

 Aquant.io’s platform works by mining and analyzing companies’ data to learn their service language and build an AI-driven decision framework around it that service technicians can rely on with confidence.
 The platform can easily be accessed via ServiceMax’s Remote Triage tool and can equip even newbie service agents in the field with 20 years worth of knowledge in just a few seconds, arming them with powerful diagnostic capabilities.
 That means any issues that 3D Systems’ customers face can be pinpointed and resolved quickly, regardless of how much experience a technician has.